-- 1. Coordinates recruitment and retention activities for the nursing programs. - 2.
-Establishes academic standards. - 3.
+Coordinates recruitment and retention activities for the nursing programs.

+Establishes academic standards.

 Manages student admissions and progression in the nursing programs.

-- 1. Develops, recommends, and coordinates implementation of recruitment strategies that will improve enrollment into the prenursing program. - 2.
-Develops, recommends, coordinates implementation of retention strategies that will improve success and reduce attrition rates. - 3.
-Uses nursing statistical data base for planning and decision making relevant to recruitment and retention. - 4.
-Develops, recommends, and coordinates activities that will prepare graduates for passing NCLEX. - 5.
-Develops, recommends, and coordinates implementation of enhancement strategies for student success in the nursing program. - 6.
-Recommends standards, policies and procedures for admission, progression, and graduation of students. - 7.
-Selects student for acceptance to the pre-nursing major and admission to the nursing major. - 8.
-Responds to eligibility appeals. - 9.
-Addresses matters relating to progression and/or reinstatement of students. - 10.
-Responds to student academic issues referred by faculty or students.
+- o Develops, recommends, and coordinates implementation of recruitment strategies that will improve enrollment into the pre- nursing program. - Develops, recommends, coordinates implementation of retention strategies that will improve success and reduce attrition rates. - Uses nursing statistical data base for planning and decision making relevant to recruitment and retention. - Develops, recommends, and coordinates activities that will prepare graduates for passing NCLEX. - o Develops, recommends, and coordinates implementation of enhancement strategies for student success in the nursing program. - Recommends standards, policies and procedures for admission, progression, and graduation of students. - Selects student for acceptance to the pre-nursing major and admission to the nursing major. - o Responds to eligibility appeals. - Addresses matters relating to progression and/or reinstatement of students. - o Responds to student academic issues referred by faculty or students.